🌊Wake Framework as engine for AI

 These results demonstrate Wake's detection capabilities through its condition-based approach rather than heuristic methods, particularly in minimizing false positives while maintaining high recall rates.
 While these measurements focus on a single detector type, they illustrate the framework's potential when precise condition-based analysis is applied rather than heuristic approaches like those used in Slither.

-These findings were presented at the 2024 TUM Blockchain Conference "Ethereum Vulnerability Detectors".
+These findings were presented at the 2024 TUM Blockchain Conference "Ethereum Vulnerability Detectors"arrow-up-right.

 AI Integration